 Many of the vehicles evaluated in the offset test have been used in the Institute's Low-Speed Crash Test Program.
-Such vehicles have been subjected to an impact on the front corner of the passenger side at 5 mi/h (8 km/h) into a 30-degree angle barrier and a rear impact at the same speed into a full-width flat barrier (see the Institute's Low-Speed Crash Test Protocol).
+Such vehicles have been subjected to either a front impact at 5 mi/h (8 km/h) into a full-width flat barrier or an impact on the front corner of the passenger side at 5 mi/h (8 km/h) into a 30-degree angle barrier.
+The vehicles also have been subjected to a rear impact at the same speed into a full-width flat barrier (see the Institute's Low-Speed Crash Test Protocol).
 All structural damage on the front of the vehicle is repaired before the 64 km/h offset test.
 Cosmetic damage is repaired at the Institute's discretion.
 Parts are replaced or repaired as appropriate based on the judgment of two professional insurance appraisers.